Veykril/_PyVox/README.md

 # PyVox
 YouTube and Soundcloud playback bot for Discord.
 Supports some other websites as well.
-Feel free to contribute, this bot is poorly made by me and I appreciate any help I can get it.
+Feel free to contribute, I appreciate any help I can get.

 ## Installation